anubhav8it/TeamForge/Phase-1/Report/README.md

 - `member4.jpeg` - Mehul

 ## Architecture
-The editable TikZ architecture is embedded in `main.tex` and corresponds to the TeamForge Phase-I architecture.
+The editable TikZ architecture is embedded in `report_latex.tex` and corresponds to the TeamForge Phase-I architecture.